 According to the website, skills that counselors should possess are summer camp experience in the USA or UK and/or ESL teaching experience, knowledge of North American or British culture, childcare experience, and the ability to create and lead activities.

 If you aren’t working as an English teacher, you will work as an Activities Counselor.
 Both roles participate in camp activities.
 You may switch roles each session depending on the qualifications of other counselors at your site.
+Activities counselors plan and lead daily activities.

 What are the pros of working at American Village?